danielpunkass/RemindersImport/README.md

 RemindersImport
 ===============

-Command-line tool for migrating Mac OS X Reminders from the canonical system storage to The Omni Group's OmniFocus app.
+Command-line tool for migrating Mac OS X Reminders from the canonical system storage to The Omni Group's OmniFocus Pro app.
+Because this tool relies upon AppleScript support, it will not work with the non-pro version of OmniFocus.

 Description
 ===========